-CalOSBA will process a one-time grant payment on a cost-reimbursement basis.
-CalOSBA will issue payments within forty-five (45) calendar days of receiving a complete, valid and undisputed invoice with all required documentation and reporting requirements.
+CalOSBA will process grant payments on a cost-reimbursement basis.
+CalOSBA will issue payments within forty-five (45) calendar days of receiving a complete, valid, and undisputed invoice with all required documentation and reporting requirements.

-CalOSBA will award one Center or Network a total of \$284,322.92 based on evaluation of scores, feasibility and budget reasonableness as defined in Funding Categories and in the application questions.
+CalOSBA will award between one and five applicants a combined total of \$543,000.00 based on evaluation of scores, feasibility and budget reasonableness as defined in the Program Announcement and in the application questions.